 Unique settings for a unique stay

 It's normal for B&Bs and guest houses to be a little different on the looks front.
 Rarely are they purpose-built modern affairs.
 More likely they are centuries-old taverns or coach houses with rich tales to tell.
 Sometimes there are even haunted homes deep in legendary neighborhoods like New Orleans's French Quarter.
-And there are grand plantation estates and Historic Register Victorian mansions available, too.
+And there are grand farm estates and Historic Register Victorian mansions available, too.